yoki123/hodoku/README.md

 Bug Fixes:

-  - Active Cell color would dissapear when clicking outside the grid to hide the cursor selector.
+  - Active Cell color would disappear when clicking outside the grid to hide the cursor selector.

   - Active Color preview defaulted to cell color preview.

-  - Faulty trasition from drag to click while Ctrl down leading to a cell being deselected.
+  - Faulty transition from drag to click while Ctrl down leading to a cell being deselected.

 Version 2.2.7 (2019-11-23)
 --------------------------